michaelmoussa/maam/README.md

 ### Annotations

 Maam works by using Annotations, which are special comments that you can place in phpDoc blocks.
-Maam currently has two annotations - `@Getter` and `@Setter`, which indicate that you need a getter or setter generated.
+Maam currently has three annotations - `@Getter`, `@Setter`, and `@Both`, which indicate that you need a getter, setter, or both a getter and setter generated.
 Let's consider this example file:

 ```
 <?php